aimms/documentation/webui/combination-chart-widget.rst

 After these steps, your existing widget will have been replaced by a Combination Chart widget, complete with all the options from the existing widget that could be converted.
 Currently, a non-binary display domain cannot be converted yet and neither can be aggregators (because these do not exist in the Combination Chart).
 The Combination Chart widget is present at the original position of the existing widget, with a numerical suffix in its name, because two widgets with the same name are not possible.

 As not all options have an equivalent in the Combination Chart, we have made sure that you have not lost your old widget.
 It is still present, with its original name, in the 'Unassigned widgets' area of your WebUI page.
-If you need to compare both, you can simply drag it onto an active area on your page to do so.
-If you are sure that the new widget is fully OK, you can delete the original one.
+If you need to compare both, you can simply drag it onto an active area on your grid page to do so.
+If you are sure that the new widget is fully functional, you can delete the original one.

 .. note::
    It is only possible to convert widgets of type Bar, Line and BarLine chart, so only these widgets offer the option 'Convert Type' on the 'Change Type' tab.
-Also, the widgets must reside on a page with a grid layout in order to allow for conversion to a combination chart.
+Also, the widgets must reside on a page with a grid layout in order to allow for conversion to a combination chart (otherwise, on a classic page, the 'Convert Type' option is greyed out and not applicable).

 The Combination Chart
 ---------------------